ChangWynn/CV/README.md

 Empire Casino - *London, UK* <br/>
 Aspers Casino - *Newcastle, UK*

-  - Developed quick thinking ability and excellent problem-solving skills to quickly calculate complex payouts in a fast-paced environment, maintaining gaming sessions at an optimal pace.
+  - Developed quick thinking ability and excellent problem-solving skills to provide accurate payouts in a fast-paced environment, maintaining gaming sessions at an optimal pace.
-  - Consistently displayed a positive and upbeat attitude to enhance the overall casino experience for patrons and deliver excellent customer service.
+  - Consistently displayed a positive and upbeat attitude to deliver excellent customer service.
-  - Demonstrated natural resilience in handling high-pressure situations, such as dealing to high-value customers or with customers experiencing losses, maintaining composure and professionalism to keep customer service level high.
+  - Demonstrated natural resilience in handling high-pressure situations, such as dealing to high-value customers or with customers experiencing losses to keep customer service level high.

 ###### 2012-2015
 ### Store Manager
 Tel and Com - *Troyes, France*

-  - Led a team of sales associates, providing guidance, training, and performance evaluations to contribute to their high-performance levels and professional development.
+  - Led a team of sales associates, providing training and performance evaluations to contribute to their professional development.
-  - Demonstrated efficient analytical thinking and problem solving skills by analysing data and developing action plans to attract customers, increase foot traffic and generate business revenue.
+  - Demonstrated efficient analytical thinking and problem solving skills by analysing data and developing action plans to attract customers and generate business revenue.
-  - Led the store to consistently be the best regional branch for several weeks by implementing a scheme to reward loyal customers thanks to ability to reflect on past performance, resulting in a streak of overachieved targets.
+  - Led the store to consistently be the best regional branch for several weeks by implementing a scheme to reward loyal customers, resulting in a streak of overachieved targets.

 <!--      - Oversaw daily store operations, including schedules, inventory management and staff supervision, ensuring seamless business operation. -->
 <!--     - Designed, planned and implemented sales strategies such as creating bundles or promoting discount to attract customers, increase foot traffic and generate business revenue. -->